-- Risk Identification Execution of a fraud risk assessment to understand Aviva India's inherent fraud risks. - Prevention Implementation of risk based, proportionate fraud prevention controls. - Detection Implementation of risk based, proportionate fraud detection controls - Investigation Design and implementation of a Fr aud Response Plan (FRP) which sets out amongst other things responsibility for different types of fr aud investigations (internal, claims, underwriting and etc.). - Reporting and Recording Implementation of documented fraud reporting requirements which are transparent and accurately reflect fraud data in Aviva India. - Management Information Production of relevant management information to enable effective understanding and oversight. - Roles and Responsibilities Documentation and implementation of a Fraud Target Operating Model in order to have clear roles and responsibilities related to a fr aud risk management programme across the 3 lines of defence.
+- Risk Identification Execution of a fraud risk assessment to understand Aviva India's inherent fraud risks. - Prevention Implementation of risk based, proportionate fraud prevention controls. - Detection Implementation of risk based, proportionate fraud detection controls - Investigation Design and implementation of a -Financial Crime Response Plan (FRCP) which sets out amongst other things responsibility for different types of fraud investigations (internal, claims, underwriting and etc.). - Reporting and Recording - Implementation of documented fraud reporting requirements which are transparent and accurately reflect fraud data in Aviva India. - Management Information Production of relevant management information to enable effective understanding and oversight. - Roles and Responsibilities Documentation and implementation of a Fraud Target Operating Model in order to have clear roles and responsibilities related to a fraud risk management programme across the 3 lines of defence.